Factbox: Takata air bag recalls

 * Oct 30 - NHTSA orders Takata to provide documents and answer questions under oath in air bag probe.
 On Nov 5, NHTSA orders Honda to do the same.

-* Nov 6 - Takata warns of a bigger full-year loss; takes 49.9 billion yen charge for recall-related costs; pays no interim dividend for first time since 2006.
+* Nov 6 - Takata warns of a bigger full-year loss, and pays no interim dividend for first time since 2006.

 * Nov 7 - New York Times reports Takata ordered technicians to destroy results of tests on some air bags after finding cracks in inflators.
 Takata later refutes this.